Royals vs. Cubs Player Props Betting Odds

-Player prop betting options for Nico Hoerner, Bobby Witt Jr. and others are available in the Chicago Cubs-Kansas City Royals matchup at Wrigley Field on Saturday, starting at 2:20 PM ET.
+Player props are available for Nico Hoerner and Bobby Witt Jr., among others, when the Chicago Cubs host the Kansas City Royals at Wrigley Field on Sunday at 2:20 PM ET.

 Bet on this matchup or its props with BetMGM!